Financially Fair Divorce: Financial Advisors' Daily Digest

 If you're going to make a break, it might as well be as quick and clean as possible so as to preserve as much post-divorce peace as possible, allowing each individual to rebuild their lives rather than stew in the cauldron of mutual recrimination commonly observed in divorcing couples.

-When both sides are already apt to distrust each other, and the number of areas where each can seek advantage are legion - the amount of living space, the mortgage loan and its APR, income, benefits, taxable investment accounts, 401(k)s, IRAs, insurance policies and benefit amounts, tax bills and marginal tax rates - a software program designed to show each side that he or she is getting an equitable outcome would seem to be a blessing.
+When both sides are already apt to distrust each other, and the number of areas where each can seek advantage are legion - the amount of living space, the mortgage loan, and its APR, income, benefits, taxable investment accounts, 401(k)s, IRAs, insurance policies and benefit amounts, tax bills, and marginal tax rates - a software program designed to show each side that he or she is getting an equitable outcome would seem to be a blessing.

 Money is a common source of the fighting that leads to divorce.
-And though the two sides may feel that there are issues of "justice" at stake requiring lopsided terms, the bruising financial fight that an unbalanced settlement will cause is likely to ensure that both sides lose far more than was necessary.
+And, though the two sides may feel that there are issues of "justice" at stake requiring lopsided terms, the bruising financial fight that an unbalanced settlement will cause is likely to ensure that both sides lose far more than was necessary.

 Please share your thoughts in our comments section.
 Meanwhile, here are today's financial advisor-related links: